learnscalability/learnscalability.com/content/post/rcp.md

 As described in detail in this [paper](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.41.7628) this should be avoided.
 RPCs have dramatically different performance characteristics and failure modes.
 While they formally look very simple, there is a lot of complexity hidden behind the intuitive API.

+## TODO

+- add some benchmarking to the whole thing!
+- compare gRPC with net/rpc and encoding/gob